Maine Legislature: Powers

-As the legislative branch of the Maine state government, the Legislature has the power to make laws, subject to a veto by the Governor.
-The Legislature, however, by a vote of two-thirds in each house, may override the veto.
-The Legislature also has the power to propose constitutional amendments by a vote of two-thirds in each house; the proposal must be approved by a majority of voters in a referendum in order to be passed.
+As the legislative branch of the Maine state government, the legislature has the power to make laws, subject to a veto by the governor.
+The legislature, however, by a vote of two-thirds in each house, may override the veto.
+The legislature also has the power to propose constitutional amendments by a vote of two-thirds in each house; the proposal must be approved by a majority of voters in a referendum in order to be passed.

-Unlike other states, the Legislature is responsible for electing the Attorney General, State Treasurer, and Secretary of State.
+Unlike other states, the legislature is responsible for electing the attorney general, state treasurer, and secretary of state.
 Most states give this responsibility to gubernatorial appointments, or an election by the people at large.

+Practices

+Committees

+Unlike committees in most state legislatures, most standing committees in the Maine State Legislature are Joint committees with members from both the House and Senate.
+As of 2024, the following joint committees are in operation: